epam/ketcher/README.md

 `setMolecule(structure: string): Promise<void>` – draws passed structure on the canvas.
 Before drawing passed structure, current structure is removed.
 Parameters: `structure: string`.
 Structure is a string in any supported format.

-`setMolecule(structure: string): Promise<void>` – adds passed structure on the canvas.
+`addFragment(structure: string): Promise<void>` – adds passed structure on the canvas.
 Current structure is not changed.
 Parameters: `structure: string`.
 Structure is a string in any supported format.

 `layout(): Promise<void>` – performs layout algorithm for drawn structure.